 Ways to protect yourself from COVID-19

 - Wash your hands for 20 seconds with soap and water.
-Do this every 10 to 15 minutes.
+Do this every 10 to 15 minutes, even at home.

 - Avoid touching your face with your hands.

 - Keep an eye out for a high temperature or continuous dry cough as the early symptoms of COVID-19.

 - Drink lots of water throughout the day.
 While this does not prevent infection, it does help with overall health.